zhangaoliu/BeerCPG/README.md

 # Methods
 Implemented automated CSV ingestion of distributor order data via email-triggered Azure Logic Apps.
 Files are written to Azure Blob Storage and processed by a SQL Server stored procedure.

-Maintained a RawOrders table to preserve all inbound distributor data and a CleanOrders table applying custom business logic, schema normalization, and derived metrics.

-Created SQL views to reconcile order data with CRM company records and identify mismatches and enrichment gaps.

 **Merging logic to prevent duplicate records**
 ```sql
 BULK INSERT [dbo].[BulkOrders]